LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD October 2023
+* Issue 41677: Include single field uniqueness constraint option in field editor
+  * Add new checkbox option to the field Advanced Settings dialog
+  * DomainField udpate to serialize and de-serialize the "uniqueConstraint" prop based on the DomainDesign "indices"

 ### version 2.384.0
 *Released*: 25 October 2023
 * remove react-bootstrap-toggle dependency from @labkey/components